Total of the first loan to the value of the property.

 Traditional lenders typically provide long-term loans with lower interest rates, and the lenders are usually financial institutions such as banks or credit unions.
 These loans are required to follow the rules and regulations put in place by Fannie Mae or Freddie Mac, and the federal government does not back this kind of loan.
 Additionally, traditional lenders have stricter requirements regarding the credit scores of borrowers.

 A trust sale means the home is being sold by a trustee of a living trust – and not by a private party.
 Often, this is because the original homeowner passed away or has placed their assets in a living trust.
 The trustee may not be as emotionally attached to the property as a traditional owner, which could translate to them accepting a less attractive offer as the trustee may prefer to offload the property.

 When a seller accepts an offer on their home, the home goes “under contract,” meaning the sale is not guaranteed until all the contingencies are met.

 A legal claim against the property for unpaid utilities.

-residential property identified by the United States Postal Service (USPS) as uninhabited.
+A residential property identified by the United States Postal Service (USPS) as uninhabited.
 Meaning that the USPS has decided they will no longer be delivering mail to a given property's physical address.

-3rd party that helps you manage your business.
+A third party that helps you manage your business.